AhoyISki/duat/duat-core/README.md

-# parsec-core
+# duat-core

-The core of Parsec, it defines all the functionality that can be extended when creating your own configuration file in the form of a Rust crate.
+The core of Duat, it defines all the functionality that can be extended when creating your own configuration file in the form of a Rust crate.

 # Quick Start